Gadolor

 He spoke gravely, though merriment was probably still under it.
 “So far, lady princess,” he said, “I have found no such end.”

 That evening, Entressa dined with her father under the castle, in the cellar where it was cool.
 It was pleasantly damp and dark, with the rich smell of aged wood filling the room.
 Her father sat with bread at one hand and wine at the other, ignoring both for the moment, instead gesturing with his big hands.
-“These bandits in the West are nothing but trouble,” he declared, “As surely as my throne stands, I won’t stand for their mischief.”
+“These bandits in the West are only trouble,” he declared, “While my throne stands, I’ll have none their mischief.”
 King Austin was a burly man.
 His thick muscles matched his strong voice, and a dark beard fell over his chest.
 In recent years, silver had begun to tinge its edges.
 Entressa liked to watch it swing back and forth as he moved.

 “I’m sure it is, Father,” Entressa said.

-“The crown is a burden, more than even the barons know.
+Austin shrugged.
+“The crown is a burden, my dear, more than even the barons know.
 We kings bear the weight of all our people—their happiness, their sadness, their hunger, their safety.
 I must pursue the injustice and stamp it out.
-If I fail my people, where can they turn?
-The king’s duty is great and terrible.”
+If I fail my people, where can they turn?”

 He looked up at her.
 “Of course, this will never fall to you, my daughter.
-The prince will carry the crown when he rules our two kingdoms, but you will be his queen.
+The prince of Astor will carry the crown when he rules our two kingdoms, but you will be his queen.
 You will help him as no others can.
 Our proverb-tellers say a nation rises and falls by the wisdom of its queens.”
-Entressa nodded.
+Entressa nodded and under the table, lightly touched a scrape on her knee from that afternoon.
 Her father often talked like this.
 She was glad her father was so wise, though she wasn’t sure she would be a very wise queen.

 Next day, in the afternoon, Entressa was walking in the palace garden when something caught her eye.
 There was a handful of objects sailing through the air beyond the wall, making regular arcs before dropping out of sight.
 With them came a cheerful, humming voice.
 Entressa walked to the base of the wall and stared up.
 A wooden spoon came into view then dropped out of sight, followed by a bowl and a little bag.